 This exercise has demonstrated how the Copy To: function allows you to rapidly transfer annotations between aligned sequences.

 The three Annotation-transfer methods described in this tutorial are all complementary, and often any one of the three methods could be used to do the same job with the same data-set.
 If you worked through all exercises in this tutorial you will have seen that all three methods were used to transfer annotations between related mitochondrial genomes.

-The tool you decide to use depends in part on whether you are working with closely or distantly related sequences and whether you have homologous annotated sequences suitable for transfer by alignment.
+The method you decide to use depends in part on whether you are working with closely or distantly related sequences and whether you have homologous annotated sequences suitable for transfer by alignment.

 Be aware that generally the “Copy to…” method should only be used for wholesale transfer of annotations within an alignment if the sequences share homology across their entire length.
-Please consult the Geneious Manual for further information on transfer of annotations.
+Consult Chapter 8 of the Geneious Manual for further information on the transfer of annotations.